July 2, 2009|

 From: Laura Harris, Director of Media Relations

-The archaeological site at Poverty Point is the largest, most complex earthwork of its age in North America.
-Roughly 750,000 cubic meters of dirt were moved in its construction by people who primarily survived using a hunting-gathering-fishing way of life, according to a statement from site officials.
+The archaeological site at Poverty Point is the largest, most complicated earthwork of its age in North America.
+People who relied on a hunting-gathering-fishing way of life moved more than 750,000 cubic meters of dirt in its construction, all without benefit of beasts of burden.